A paradise in a city

-Freshwater beach was the birthplace of surfing in Australia when a Hawaiian swimmer, Duke Kahanamoku started showing off what he could do with a surfboard he’d made himself 100 years ago.
+Freshwater Beach was the birthplace of surfing in Australia when a Hawaiian surfer, Duke Kahanamoku started showing off what he could do with a surfboard he’d made himself 100 years ago.

-What to bring on your Northern Beaches tour.
+What to bring on your Northern Beaches Sydney tour.

-For more information about this tour or any other of our tours, please contact us.
+Please contact us for more information about our Northern Beaches tour or any other of our tours.

-Come and explore Sydney’s Northern Beaches with someone who grew up there.
+Come and tour Sydney’s Northern Beaches with someone who grew up there.